derektypist/project-euler-001/README.md

     - Entering text (e.g. bus)
     - Not enter anything in the input field

-As a user, I expect the function `multiplesOf3and5(10)` to return 23.
+As a user, I expect the function `multiplesOf3and5(10)` to return a number.
 As a user, I expect the function `multiplesOf3and5(49)` to return 543.
 As a user, I expect the function `multiplesOf3and5(1000)` to return 233168.
 As a user, I expect the function `multiplesOf3and5(8456)` to return 16687353.